As many as 3-5% of new mothers will experience OCD symptoms.

 Obsessive-Compulsive Disorder (OCD) is the most misunderstood and misdiagnosed of the perinatal disorders.
-It is estimated that as many as 3-5% of new mothers will experience these symptoms.

 Symptoms of OCD can include:

 - Obsessions, also called intrusive thoughts, which are persistent, repetitive thoughts or mental images related to the baby.
 These thoughts are very upsetting and not something the woman has ever experienced before.

 - Compulsions, which are the repetitive acts done to reduce fears and obsessions.
 This may include things like needing to clean constantly, check things many times, count or reorder things.

 - A sense of horror about the obsessions.

 - Fear of being left alone with the infant.

 - Moms with postpartum OCD know that their thoughts are bizarre and are very unlikely to ever act on them.